Anatomy of the External Ear

 - Vasovagal Reflex: During EAC cleaning, stimulation of Arnold’s branch of the vagus nerve can cause coughing, bradycardia, syncope, and even cardiac arrest.

-(iii) Tympanic Membrane or the Drumhead.
+3. Tympanic Membrane or the Drumhead.

 The tympanic membrane forms a partition between the external acoustic canal and the middle ear.
 It is located at the medial end of the external auditory meatus and forms the majority of the lateral wall of the middle ear cavity.
-The tympanic membrane is set obliquely, which means the posterosuperior part of the tympanic membrane is more lateral than the anteroinferior part.
-The tympanic membrane measures 9–10 mm in height, 8–9 mm in width, and is about 0.1 mm thick.
-The tympanic membrane is slightly oval in shape, being broader at the top than the bottom, and forms an angle of approximately 55° with the floor of the external auditory canal.

-The tympanic membrane is divided into two parts:
+Divisions of the Tympanic Membrane: The tympanic membrane is divided into two parts:

-- PARS TENSA.
+- Pars Tensa.
 It is the lower part of the tympanic membrane and forms the majority of the tympanic membrane.
 The periphery of the tympanic membrane is thickened to form a fibrocartilaginous ring known as the annulus tympanicus, which fits into the bony tympanic sulcus.
 The bony tympanic sulcus makes an incomplete ring and does not extend into the notch of Rivinus at the roof of the canal.
 From the superior limits of the sulcus, the annulus becomes a fibrous band that runs centrally as the anterior and posterior malleolar folds toward the lateral process of the malleus.
 The remaining part of the bony ring is formed by the squamous part of the temporal bone.
 The central part is tented inwards at the level of the malleus, called the umbo, and a bright cone of light can be observed radiating from the malleus to the periphery in the anteroinferior quadrant of the tympanic membrane.

-- PARS FLACCIDA (Shrapnell’s Membrane).
+- Pars Flaccida (Shrapnell’s Membrane).
 It is the upper part of the tympanic membrane and forms a small part of the tympanic membrane.
 It is situated above the lateral process of the malleus, between the notch of Rivinus and the anterior and posterior malleolar folds.
 The pars flaccida is less taut and often appears slightly pinkish.

 Layers of the Tympanic Membrane.
 The tympanic membrane consists of three distinct layers: